QUESTIONS AND ANSWERS

 How does it work?

-Once your payment is completed, I start the price action analysis of your chart.
-I'll contact you if I have a question or need more information.
-It typically takes up to 24-48 hrs to complete my work.
+Once your payment is completed, I start a custom price action analysis of your chart.
+I'll contact you if I have any questions or need more information.
+It takes up to 12-48 hrs to complete my work.

-What's the difference between the Pro Analysis and the Monthly Subscription?
+What's the difference between the Complimentary (free) Analysis, Pro Analysis, and the Monthly Subscription?

 It depends on your needs.
-My communication is efficient to the point that your finalized analysis may only contain a few sentences.
 I will engage all my expertise and experience to guide you towards the best outcome.
+The analysis will include a chart illustrating the expected price movement.

 When the pattern is clear, I'll offer recommendations on possible price targets for trading opportunities.
-The following is an examples of my work:
+The following are examples of my work:

 INQUIRY: My goal is to buy TSLA for $200 (the price is $210 today).
 Is this a good idea?